buraksezer/olric/README.md

 *Please note that, multiple partition owner is an undesirable situation and the fsck component is designed to fix that in a short time.*

-OlricDB uses HTTP as transport layer.
+Olric uses HTTP as transport layer.
 It's suitable to transfer small messages between servers. **[HTTP/2](https://hpbn.co/http2/) is highly recommended for production use** because it uses a single TCP socket to deliver multiple requests and responses in parallel.

-When you call **Start** method of OlricDB, it starts an HTTP server at background which can be configured by the user via **Config** struct.
+When you call **Start** method of Olric, it starts an HTTP server at background which can be configured by the user via **Config** struct.

 ### Consistency and Replication Model

-[OlricDB is an AP product](https://en.wikipedia.org/wiki/CAP_theorem), which employs the combination of primary-copy and [optimistic replication](https://en.wikipedia.org/wiki/Optimistic_replication) techniques.
+[Olric is an AP product](https://en.wikipedia.org/wiki/CAP_theorem), which employs the combination of primary-copy and [optimistic replication](https://en.wikipedia.org/wiki/Optimistic_replication) techniques.
 With optimistic replication, when the partition owner receives a write or delete operation for a key, applies it locally, and propagates it to backup owners.

-This technique enables OlricDB clusters to offer high throughput.
+This technique enables Olric clusters to offer high throughput.
 However, due to temporary situations in the system, such as network failure, backup owners can miss some updates and diverge from the primary owner.
 If a partition owner crashes while there is an inconsistency between itself and the backups, strong consistency of the data can be lost.